lizette98/myst_equipo8_lab3/README.md

 must be preserved.
 Contributors provide an express grant of patent rights.*

 ## Contact
-*For more information in reggards of this repo, please contact: Andrea Contreras  if708857@iteso.mx*
+*For more information in reggards of this repo, please contact: Erendira Marin Haro  if705604@iteso.mx*